J. S. Tissainayagam

-Jayaprakash Sittampalam Tissainayagam (ஜெயப்பிரகாஷ் சிற்றம்பலம் திசைநாயகம்), known as J. S. Tissainayagam (ஜெ. சி. திசைநாயகம்) is a Sri Lankan journalist.
-He was detained by the Terrorism Investigation Division of the Sri Lanka Police on 7 March 2008.
-He was held without charge for almost 6 months.
-He was indicted on politically motivated charges under the draconian Prevention of Terrorism Act for intending to incite communal hatred through writing, and furthering terrorist acts through the collection of money for his publication.
-On 31 August 2009, he was convicted of the charges by the Colombo High Court and sentenced to 20 years of rigorous imprisonment.
+Jayaprakash Sittampalam Tissainayagam (ஜெயப்பிரகாஷ் சிற்றம்பலம் திசைநாயகம்), known as J. S. Tissainayagam (ஜெ. சி. திசைநாயகம்), is a Sri Lankan journalist, best known for his 2008 indictment by the Sri Lankan government on politically motivated charges under the Prevention of Terrorism Act.
+On 31 August 2009, he was convicted of the charges by the Colombo High Court and sentenced to 20 years of rigorous imprisonment, and eventually pardoned after an international outcry.

-After an international outcry where US President Barack Obama called him one of the "emblematic examples" of journalist being harassed around the world Tissainayagam was pardoned by Sri Lankan President Mahinda Rajapaksa on 3 May 2010, World Press Freedom Day.

 Career

 J. S. Tissainayagam has been a journalist for over 20 years.
-He worked for The Sunday Leader and the Sunday Times as well as many other newspapers before founding the North Eastern Herald.
+He worked for The Sunday Leader and the Sunday Times, as well as many other newspapers before founding the North Eastern Herald.
 He was also a columnist for the Sunday Times.

-2008 arrest and trial
+Arrest and trial of 2008

-Tissainayagam was detained on 7 March 2008 by the Terrorism Investigation Division (TID) of the Sri Lanka Police.
-He was charged with intending to incite communal hatred through writing, and furthering terrorist acts through the collection of money for his magazine.
+Tissainayagam was detained on 7 March 2008 by the Terrorism Investigation Division (TID) of the Sri Lanka Police and held without charge for almost 6 months.
+Eventually, he was charged with intending to incite communal hatred through writing, and furthering terrorist acts through the collection of money for his magazine.
 Reporters Without Borders said that the magazine was actually funded by a German aid project.
 The magazine has since been closed down.

 During his trial, Tissanayagam claimed that he was harassed and threatened by the TID while under detention.
 He has also filed a Fundamental rights petition with the Supreme Court of Sri Lanka.
 The TID produced a confession signed by Tissanayagam as evidence against him.
 Tissanayagam claimed it was dictated to him, and he was pressured to write it.

 The only other pieces of evidence that the Government presented against Tissainayagam was two paragraphs he had written;

 "1.
 In a July 2006 editorial, under the headline, "Providing security to Tamils now will define northeastern politics of the future," Tissainayagam wrote: "It is fairly obvious that the government is not going to offer them any protection.
 In fact it is the state security forces that are the main perpetrator of the killings."